aleph2c/miros/docs/_sources/zero_to_one.rst.txt

    <div class="story">

    <p>
-   Now let's add some supernatural beings: three gods and a spirit.
+   Now let's add some supernatural beings: three "gods" and a "spirit".
    </p>

    <p>
-   The heaven will have one goddess Eve, "the goddess of law and order" and the underworld will be ruled by Theo, <a href="https://en.wikipedia.org/wiki/Solipsism">the solipsist.</a> The earth will have a lazy god named Spike, "the source" who happens to be the only guy who can drink in the whole universe.
+   The heaven will have one goddess, Eve, "the goddess of law and order" and the underworld will be ruled by Theo, "<a href="https://en.wikipedia.org/wiki/Solipsism">the solipsist.</a>" The earth will have a lazy god named Spike, "the source" who happens to be the only guy who can drink in the whole universe.
 Spike will have a companion spirit, named Tara "the explorer."